 For a chargeback received for a transaction made on a foreign-issued Card, the chargeback amount may or may not match the amount of the original transaction due to the exchange rate conversion.

 Any Network fees imposed on the agency as a result of noncompliance with retrieval request or chargeback requirements may be passed through to the agency separately as a fine, or may be included in the chargeback or miscellaneous adjustment amounts for which the agency is debited.

 All credits and debits to agencies are subject to review, audit, and correction by the Financial Agent, and any independent third party that has the authority to conduct such audits.

 Agencies must not disclose a cardholder’s account information or any other personal information to third parties other than to the agency’s agents for the sole purpose of assisting the agency in completing the transaction or as specifically required by law.
-Suspicious requests for account information should be reported immediately to the agency’s point of contact at FMS.
+Suspicious requests for account information should be reported immediately to the agency’s point of contact at the Fiscal Service.